cert-manager/website/content/docs/getting-started/README.md

 You will need a domain name for your website and Let's Encrypt checks your domain before it signs your SSL certificate, so the domain name needs to be reachable from the Internet.

-If your top-level domain name is registered with Google cloud you will have a Google Cloud DNS zone for it.
+If you do not have a domain name you will need to go and register one, but that is outside the scope of this tutorial and is left as an exercise for the reader.

-And within that zone you can create a sub-domain DNS record and associate it with the IP address that we created earlier.
+Once you have a domain name (e.g. example.com) you will need to create a new A record (e.g. www.example.com) pointing at the IP address that we created above.
-For example, if your top-level domain name is example.com, you might create a sub-domain `www.example.com` for your web server.
-Here's how you might do that using `gcloud`.

-Get the IP address of the global static address you created in the previous step:
+You can get the IP address of the global static address you created in the previous step:

 ```bash
 export IP_ADDRESS=$(gcloud compute addresses describe web-ip --format='value(address)' --global)
 echo ${IP_ADDRESS}
 ```

-Create an A record:
+If your domain name is registered with Google cloud you will have a Google Cloud DNS zone for it.
+And within that zone you can create a DNS A record and associate it with the IP address that we created earlier.
+Here's how you might do that using `gcloud`:

 ```bash
 gcloud dns record-sets create $DOMAIN_NAME \
     --rrdatas=$IP_ADDRESS \